llendway/linear_regression_uofm/linear_regression.md

 \
 \

-In general, in a simple linear regression (ie. one explanatory variable), the intercept is the *average* response when the explanatory variable(s) is equal to zero.
+In general, in a simple linear regression with one quantitative explanatory variable, the intercept is the *average* response when the explanatory variable(s) is equal to zero.
 The slope is the *average* change in the response variable for a one unit increase in the explanatory variable.

 ### Prediction